-Since inception, Lineage has incurred significant operating losses and has funded its operations primarily through sale of common stock of AgeX Therapeutics, Inc. ("AgeX") and OncoCyte, both former subsidiaries, sale of common stock of Hadasit Bio-Holdings ("HBL"), receipt of research grants, royalties from product sales, license revenues, sales of research products and issuance of equity securities.
+Lineage has incurred significant operating losses and in recent years has funded its operations primarily through sale of common stock of AgeX and OncoCyte, both former subsidiaries, sale of common stock of Hadasit Bio-Holdings ("HBL"), receipt of research grants, royalties from product sales, license revenues, sales of research products and issuance of equity securities.

 On May 1, 2020, Lineage entered into a Controlled Equity Offering SM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co., as sales agent ("Cantor Fitzgerald"), pursuant to which Lineage may, but is not obligated to, raise up to \$25.0 million through the sale of common shares from time to time in at-the-market transactions under the Sales Agreement.
-As of September 30, 2020, no sales had been made under the Sales Agreement.
+As of March 31, 2021, Lineage had issued 11,035,444 common shares at a weighted average price per share of \$2.27 for gross proceeds of \$25.0 million under the Sales Agreement.
+On March 5, 2021, Lineage filed a prospectus supplement with the SEC in connection with the offer and sale of an additional \$25.0 million of common shares under the Sales Agreement increasing the total offering to \$50.0 million.
+No sales of the additional \$25.0 million shares have been conducted as of May 7, 2021.

-At September 30, 2020, Lineage had an accumulated deficit of approximately \$296.1 million, working capital of \$32.0 million and shareholders' equity of \$90.2 million.
-Lineage has evaluated its projected cash flows and believes that its \$38.0 million of cash, cash equivalents and marketable equity securities are sufficient to fund Lineage's planned operations for at least the next twelve months from the issuance date of the condensed consolidated financial statements included herein.
+As of March 31, 2021, Lineage had an accumulated deficit of approximately \$295.5 million, working capital of \$58.0 million and shareholders' equity of \$116.6 million.
+Lineage has evaluated its projected cash flows and believes that its \$62.4 million of cash, cash equivalents and marketable equity securities are sufficient to fund Lineage's planned operations for at least the next twelve months from the issuance date of the condensed consolidated interim financial statements included herein.
 If Lineage needs near term working capital or liquidity to supplement its cash and cash equivalents for its operations, Lineage may sell some, or all, of its marketable equity securities, as necessary.